allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-controls/lib/solutions/sns/subscription-security/README.md

 The solution provides a multi-layered approach to securing SNS subscriptions:

-1. **Preventative Control**: Service Control Policy (SCP) that restrict the creation of SNS subscriptions to trusted endpoints and protocols.
+1. **Preventative Control**: Service Control Policy (SCP) that restrict the creation of SNS subscriptions to trusted endpoints.
-2. **Proactive Control**: A CloudFormation hook that prevent deployments that include SNS subscriptions with untrusted endpoints and protocols.
+2. **Proactive Control**: A CloudFormation hook that prevent deployments that include SNS subscriptions with untrusted endpoints.
-3. **Detective Control**: CloudTrail monitoring to detect attempts to create SNS subscriptions with untrusted endpoints and protocols.
+3. **Detective Control**: CloudTrail monitoring to detect attempts to create SNS subscriptions with untrusted endpoints.
 Than, AWS Security Hub findings are created for non-compliant subscriptions.
 4. **Responsive Control**: When a finding is detected, we trigger a Lambda function that:
    - Deletes the non-compliant SNS subscription
    - Updates the Security Hub finding to mark it as resolved